plosive/konstantinfarrell.github.io/_posts/2015-10-13-minecraft-server.md

 ## Install (for Windows)

 In the following instructions, replace `username` with your Windows username.
-If one of the listed folders does not exist in your minecraft diretory, simply create a new folder with that name.
+If one of the listed folders does not exist in your minecraft directory, simply create a new folder with that name.

 - Download the listed mods.
 - First install Forge by double clicking the installer and following the instructions.